pvcraven/2019_spring_web_dev/source/final/smith/index.rst

 Global Namespace
 ~~~~~~~~~~~~~~~~

-While creating a HTML document you can incorperate many javascript libraries
+While creating a HTML document you can incorporate many javascript libraries
 to enhance the document.
 One fear is that the javascript can override each other
 if they share similar named variables in their global namespace. consider the
 following examples: